department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/reopened-claim.md

 <div class="va-introtext">

-If you’ve had a claim for disability benefits denied in the past, you can file a reopened claim to get a new decision if all of these are true:
+If you’ve had a claim for disability benefits denied in the past, you can file a reopened claim to get a new decision **if all of these are true for you**:

 </div>